gulam101/LightPad/README.md

-LightPad allows the user to create documents and store information which they can retrieve later.
+Description: LightPad allows the user to create documents and store information which they can retrieve later.
 Documents can be edited at any time.

-The idea of the project was to make sure that the application could mimic the same features as notepad.
-Originally, I was going to design the application so that it could support importing images and I was going to use the Microsoft Word toolbar layout which would blend features between notepad and word.

 Planned features for next few builds:
 * *Better interfaces*